Goods Mortgages Bill [HL]

 Government Spending

-The Bill doesn't directly specify government spending figures.
-However, it will likely lead to some costs associated with establishing and maintaining the register of goods mortgages, as well as potential legal and administrative expenses related to enforcement.
+The bill doesn't directly specify government spending figures.
+However, it will likely involve costs associated with establishing and maintaining the register of goods mortgages and associated administrative functions.

 Groups Affected